 Children are the second at-risk group.
 Of course, our Sacramento accident attorneys dread the news of another child being a casualty of a traffic accident.
 Lawyers report the CDC found that pedestrians between the age of five and 15 accounted for one in five deaths due to traffic accidents.
 Wrongful death attorneys believe these high figures call for increased awareness and attention to pedestrian safety.

 Yet another risk, according to Sacramento accident lawyers, is alcohol consumption for both drivers as well as pedestrians.
 The CDC reported that 48 percent of deadly traffic accidents involved alcohol use with 34% of inebriated pedestrians killed and 14% of DUI drivers.
 Sacramento wrongful death attorneys say similar comparisons probably apply to Sacramento accidents.

 In California, when a pedestrian is injured in an accident, attorneys will seek to establish a clear agreement about what percentage of liability the pedestrian bears, if any.
-This figure will help to determine the compensation amount the plaintiff’s Sacramento injury lawyer will request from the court.
+This figure will help to determine the compensation amount the plaintiff’s Sacramento personal injury lawyer will request from the court.

-Like much in the practice of law, our Sacramento accident attorneys know that pedestrian claims of injury are not always as ‘straight-forward’ as they might seem.
+Like much in the practice of law, our Sacramento accident attorney know that pedestrian claims of personal injury are not always as ‘straight-forward’ as they might seem.
 Determining liability is often an issue in court with personal injury attorneys presenting evidence to minimize their client’s contribution to the Sacramento accident.
 A lawyer representing an injured pedestrian has a responsibility to seek recovery for his or her client’s financial losses, but may also have to deal with any alleged role the client may have had in the accident.